RoshnaVakkeel/Chem_Meets_Codes/README.md

 <br>
 <br>
 <h2 style="font-style: 'Calibri', sans-serif; font-weight: 600";>DESCRIPTION</h2>
-<p text-align: justify>Comp Meets Codes is a website developed broadly for students, computational research enthusiasts and IT application enthusiasts.
+<p text-align: justify>Chem Meets Codes is a website developed broadly for students, computational research enthusiasts and IT application enthusiasts.
 Website discusses the topic of Structural evolution in Chemistry and  Programming Language evolution in Computers.
 Thus, it would be appealing to students and researchers with a biological/chemical as well as a computational background.
 Topics are planned to be continuously expanded and open for contributions from the community.
 </p>
 <br>
 <br>